A quantitative Burton-Keane estimate under strong FKG condition: Applications

-Using very recent results of~\cite{Dum13,DumSidTas13} for the random-cluster model on $\bbZ^2$, the distribution of the number of crossing clusters can be controlled, and the upper bound~\eqref{eq:N-bound-cor} implies the following refinement of Theorem~\ref{prop:quantitative BK}, which is of the same order as the bound of Proposition~\ref{prop:4 arm torus}: \begin{theorem} Let $d=2$, $q\in[1,4]$, there exists $c_{\mathsf A_2}=c_{\mathsf A_2}(p,q)>0$ such that, for any edge $e$ and every $n\ge 1$,
+Using very recent results of \cite{Dum13,DumSidTas13} for the random-cluster model on $\bbZ^2$, the distribution of the number of crossing clusters can be controlled, and the upper bound \eqref{eq:N-bound-cor} implies the following refinement of Theorem~\ref{prop:quantitative BK}, which is of the same order as the bound of Proposition~\ref{prop:4 arm torus}.